giltayar/blog/posts/jsdoc-typings-all-the-benefits-none-of-the-drawbacks.md

 It works!
 If a package has type information that is community-owned, it is probably in `@types/<package-name>`, and if you install it, you will get typechecking on that library.
-I've found that most of the type definitions in `@types/...` are of high quality.
-But not all of them...
-Just remember that those type definitions are used in the same way by the TypeScript community itself.

 Now if we typecheck the file, we find we have type definitions for the `map` function we imported.
 Yay!